open-webui/open-webui/README.md

 - 📚 **Local RAG Integration**: Dive into the future of chat interactions with groundbreaking Retrieval Augmented Generation (RAG) support.
 This feature seamlessly integrates document interactions into your chat experience.
 You can load documents directly into the chat or add files to your document library, effortlessly accessing them using the `#` command before a query.

-- 🌐 **Web Browsing Capability**: Seamlessly integrate websites into your chat experience using the `#` command followed by the URL.
+- 🌐 **Web Browsing Capability**: Seamlessly integrate websites into your chat experience using the `#` command followed by a URL.
 This feature allows you to incorporate web content directly into your conversations, enhancing the richness and depth of your interactions.

 - 🎨 **Image Generation Integration**: Seamlessly incorporate image generation capabilities using options such as AUTOMATIC1111 API or ComfyUI (local), and OpenAI's DALL-E (external), enriching your chat experience with dynamic visual content.